open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 ### Sampling for noop case

-To make it efficient for noop case, need a hint for instrumentation (e.g., `GlobalOTel.isEnabled()`) that SDK is present and configured before creating pre-sampling attributes.
+To make it efficient for noop case, it might be useful to have a hint for instrumentation (e.g., `GlobalOTel.isEnabled()`) that SDK is present and configured before creating pre-sampling attributes.

 ### Long-polling and streaming